 What is the Freelance Solidarity Project?

-The Freelance Solidarity Project is a group of freelance media workers within the National Writers Union.
+The Freelance Solidarity Project is a group of freelance media workers organizing under the National Writers Union’s Digital Media Division.
 We are building a movement and working together to improve conditions in the industry.
 We’re currently organizing multiple campaigns at unionized digital media companies, and we believe that by coming together, we can best support each other.
 The Freelance Solidarity Project is committed to educating media workers about their rights in this precarious industry, and fighting for a more just future.

 Who can join the Freelance Solidarity Project?